 In collaboration with Dr. Ben and Dr. Ashley, Daddy’s Digest has designed tools to help parents overcome parental burnout.
-These fantastic tools have come from Dr. Ben and Dr. Ashley’s 14 years of experience and tested on thousands of patients.
-The Burnout Blueprint has years of research, papers, and testing condensed into 11 unique modules specifically designed to support burnout sustainably.
+These fantastic tools have come from Dr. Ben and Dr. Ashley’s 14 years of experience and have been tested on thousands of patients.
+The Burnout Blueprint has years of research, papers, and testing condensed into 11 unique modules designed to support burnout sustainably.

 You aren’t alone.